yusufinann/bingo-game/README.md

 *   **🕹️ Part of a Multi-Game Platform:** Bingo is one of the exciting games offered, with more to come.
 *   **👥 Social Interaction Focused:** Create or join Bingo lobbies, chat with friends, and enjoy the game together.
 *   **⚡ Real-Time Live Gaming Experience:** Instant updates, synchronized gameplay, and real-time competition powered by WebSocket.
-*   **🎨 User-Friendly and Stylish Interface:** Modern and intuitive design using React and Material UI.
+*   **🎨 Dynamic & Themed Tickets:** Each player receives a uniquely colored and laid-out Bingo ticket at the start of every game.
+These vibrant designs adapt to GameHub's active theme (Light, Dark, Neon-Ocean), ensuring a fresh and visually appealing experience every time you play.
 *   **📱 Fully Responsive Design:** Seamless Bingo experience on desktop, tablet, and mobile devices.
 *   **🌈 Customizable Theme Options:** Play Bingo in Light, Dark, or the vibrant Neon-Ocean theme.
 *   **🌐 Multi-Language Support:** Bingo interface available in English and Turkish.
 *   **🔔 Smart Notification System:** Instant notifications for game events, lobby activities, and invitations.
 *   **📊 Detailed Player Profile:** Track your Bingo statistics, game history, and achievements.
 *   **💬 Community and Chat Areas:** In-lobby chat enhances the social aspect of Bingo.
+*   **🔄 Concurrent Gameplay:** Players can participate in Bingo games across multiple lobbies simultaneously on the GameHub platform.

 ---

+<h2 id="gameplay-modes--styles">⚙️ Gameplay Modes & Styles</h2>

+Bingo in GameHub offers flexible gameplay options to suit every player's preference, controlled by the lobby host:

+### Drawing Mechanics

+*   **Automatic Draw:** Numbers are drawn automatically by the system at a set interval.
+*   **Manual Draw:** The host can designate a player (or themselves) to manually draw numbers, giving a more traditional feel to the game.
+    *   *Resilience Note:* If a player designated for manual drawing is kicked or leaves, the game automatically switches to "Automatic Draw" mode to ensure continuity.

+### Game Speed Modes (for Automatic Draw)

+1.  **Classic Bingo**
+    *   **Speed:** 5 seconds per number
+    *   **Features:**
+        *   Dive into timeless fun with standard rules!
+        *   Perfect pace for endless excitement.
+        *   Stay sharp—complacency is not allowed!
+2.  **Extended Time Bingo**
+    *   **Speed:** 10 seconds per number
+    *   **Features:**
+        *   Savor every number with 10s to spare.
+        *   Relaxed vibes for a laid-back game.
+        *   Extra time to mark and chill.
+3.  **Super Fast Bingo**
+    *   **Speed:** 3 seconds per number
+    *   **Features:**
+        *   Lightning-speed calls—think quick!
+        *   Only 3s to spot your number—ready, set, go!

+### Competition Styles

+1.  **Competitive Mode**
+    *   **Features:**
+        *   Ranked play: Players earn points based on their ranking (1st to call Bingo, 2nd, etc.).
+        *   Full game duration: The game continues until a set number of winners or conditions are met.
+        *   Score tracking for player statistics.
+2.  **Casual Mode (Non-Competitive)**
+    *   **Features:**
+        *   First win ends game: The first player to correctly call Bingo wins the round, and the game concludes.
+        *   Friendly play focused on quick fun.
+        *   Ideal for quick matches.

+---

 <h2 id="how-to-play">📖 How to Play Bingo</h2>

 1.  **Join a Lobby:** Find an active Bingo lobby on the GameHub main screen or game detail page, or create your own.
-2.  **Get Your Cards:** Once in the lobby and the game starts, you'll receive your unique Bingo card(s).
+2.  **Get Your Cards:** Once in the lobby and the host starts the game, you'll receive your unique, dynamically styled Bingo card(s).
-3.  **Listen for Numbers:** The game will call out numbers one by one (either automatically or manually by the host, depending on game mode).
+3.  **Listen for Numbers:** The game will call out numbers one by one (either automatically or manually by the host/designated player, depending on the selected game mode).
 4.  **Mark Your Card:** If a called number matches one on your card, mark it.
-5.  **Shout BINGO!:** Be the first to complete a required pattern (e.g., a line, full house) and click the "Call Bingo!" button to win.
+5.  **Shout BINGO!:** Be the first to complete a required pattern (e.g., a line, full house – specific patterns depend on host settings if applicable) and click the "Call Bingo!" button.
+    *   *(Note: Players can participate in Bingo games across multiple lobbies simultaneously, though managing several active games might require keen attention!)*

 ---

-<h2 id="game-rules-and-validations">📜 Game Rules & Validations</h2>

-To ensure fair and smooth gameplay, the following rules and validations are in place for Bingo:

-*   **Host Start Conditions:**
-    *   The host (or any member in the lobby) must not be actively participating in another game elsewhere on the platform before starting a new Bingo game.
-*   **No New Entries During Active Game:**
-    *   Once a Bingo game has started in a lobby, new users cannot join that specific game session.
-They will receive a message indicating the game is in progress.
-They can, however, join the lobby to wait for the next game or chat.
-*   **Player Leaving Mid-Game:**
-    *   If a player leaves the lobby while a Bingo game is in progress, they are automatically removed from the current game.
-Their cards will no longer be active for that round.
-*   **Host Kicking Player Mid-Game:**
-    *   The host has the ability to remove any player from the lobby at any time.
-    *   If a player is kicked during an active Bingo game, they are immediately removed from that game session and the lobby.
-    *   **Manual Drawing Mode:** If the kicked player was the one responsible for manually drawing numbers in a Bingo game, the game will automatically switch to an "automatic number drawing" mode to ensure continuity.
-*   **Incorrect Bingo Call:**
-    *   If a player calls "Bingo!" incorrectly, they will receive a notification (audible and visual), and the game continues.
+<h2 id="uninterrupted-gameplay-with-redis-integration">🛡️ Uninterrupted Gameplay with Redis Integration</h2>

+The Bingo module benefits significantly from GameHub's robust backend **Redis integration**, ensuring an exceptionally stable and resilient gaming experience.

+*   **Game State Persistence:** Critical in-game data, such as drawn numbers, player card states, current game progress, and active timers (like auto-draw intervals), is actively managed and persisted in Redis.
+You can explore the backend implementation details [here](https://github.com/yusufinann/GameHub/tree/master/backend).
+*   **Resilience to Disruptions:** In the event of temporary backend restarts or network interruptions, the active Bingo game state is preserved in Redis.
+Once the backend services are restored, players can seamlessly resume their game exactly where they left off.
+This prevents data loss and frustrating game freezes, ensuring continuity.
+*   **Automatic Timer Recovery:** Game-critical timers, including the 3s/5s/10s auto-draw intervals, are meticulously managed and persisted.
+Should the backend restart, these timer states are recovered, allowing games to resume their pace without missing a beat.

+This Redis-powered architecture ensures that your Bingo sessions are shielded from common backend issues, providing maximum durability and high performance for in-game interactions.

 ---